fastrgv/AdaVenture/README.md

 *  mouse-click		=> pick or drop
 *  (m)-key		 	=> toggle Mouse-view (1st-person) or avatar(3rd-person)
 *  (l)-key			=> toggle camera type:  1)Lazy(default), or 2)Tight
+*  (n)-key        => bring avatar Nearer camera (& mousewheel)
+*  (f)-key        => push avatar Further from camera (& mousewheel)
+*  (z)-key        => reset avatar distance (reZero)

 ### Game Notes:

 * only one object may be carried.

 * If you want to easily inspect some curious feature (like Jupiter in the night sky), temporarily switch to 1st-person mode with the (m)-key.

-* When looking for the black key, it might help to try to find the "ghost" key, a white key image on the ceiling above the actual key location.
+* When looking for the black key, it might help to try to find the "ghost" key, a white key image on the ceiling or sky above the actual key location.
 In levels 3 & 4, the fog makes this difficult to see.
+There is also a "ghost" sword, so if the bat grabs either one, the ghosts will help you.

+* Maze/Labyrinth hint: For a younger generation that is not familiar with the original Atari Adventure game, note that there is a magenta colored moveable "bridge" that may be picked up and carried to another location wherever a shortcut is needed with the following shape: **][**  Its use is required to access the chalice, and to escape the labyrinth in levels 2 & 4.

+* Another hint: The sword will protect you from many unexpected dangers but not from the scarabs that inhabit the mazes.
+Even with the sword you must still limit your exposure to them as well as the green mamba.

-### joystick
+### Joystick
 * joystick:  attitude
 * center thumb btn:  forward
 * trigger btn:  backward
 * side thumb btns:  pick or drop items

 ------------------------------------------------------------
-### gamecontroller
+### Gamecontroller
 * Lpaddle/Lhat:  movement
 * Rpaddle :  attitude
 * L/R Shoulder btns:  pick or drop items